nauam/Courses/docs/api/rundeck-api.md

 Authentication can be done in two different ways, either with Token based authentication, or with a username and password.

-Note that in either case, **it is recommended that you enable SSL Support for the QW Control server** so that communication is encrypted at all times.
-For more information about using SSL, see [Security - Configuring QW Control for SSL](/administration/security/ssl.md).
+Note that in either case, **it is recommended that you enable SSL Support for the Rundeck server** so that communication is encrypted at all times.
+For more information about using SSL, see [Security - Configuring Rundeck for SSL](/administration/security/ssl.md).

 ### Token Authentication

-Token Authentication consists of including a string known as an "API Token" with every request to the QW Control API.
+Token Authentication consists of including a string known as an "API Token" with every request to the Rundeck API.

-To obtain an API Token, you must first log in to the QW Control GUI using a user account.
+To obtain an API Token, you must first log in to the Rundeck GUI using a user account.
 Click on your username in the header of the page, and you will be shown your User Profile page.
 From this page you can [manage your API Tokens](/manual/10-user.html#user-api-tokens).